mdn/content/files/en-us/web/api/element/pointercancel_event/index.md

 ---
-title: 'Document: pointercancel event'
+title: 'Element: pointercancel event'
-slug: Web/API/Document/pointercancel_event
+slug: Web/API/Element/pointercancel_event
-page-type: web-api-event
 tags:
-  - API
-  - Document
   - Event
+  - HTML DOM
+  - Element
+  - Pointer Events
   - PointerEvent
-  - onpointercancel
+  - Reference
   - pointercancel
+  - user input
-browser-compat: api.Document.pointercancel_event
+browser-compat: api.Element.pointercancel_event
+page-type: web-api-event
 ---
 {{APIRef}}

-The **`pointercancel`** event is fired when the browser determines that there are unlikely to be any more pointer events, or if after the {{domxref("Document/pointerdown_event", "pointerdown")}} event is fired, the pointer is then used to manipulate the viewport by panning, zooming, or scrolling.
+The **`pointercancel`** event is fired when the browser determines that there are unlikely to be any more pointer events, or if after the {{domxref("Element/pointerdown_event", "pointerdown")}} event is fired, the pointer is then used to manipulate the viewport by panning, zooming, or scrolling.

 Some examples of situations that will trigger a `pointercancel` event: